 Having been given faith and opted for faith, do we still sometimes doubt that Final Reality is doing all thing well on our behalf?
 Yes, we do.
 Faith is a journey in which the temptation to opt otherwise remains present.
 "Lead us not into temptation" is part of the Lord's prayer.
-Also, consider the Gospel story about Jesus in his final garden of prayer as he is sweating his awareness that it has become likely that he will be handed over for crucifixion.
+Consider the Gospel stories about Jesus in his final garden of prayer as he is sweating his awareness that he will likely be handed over for crucifixion.
 Does he give up his faith that Final Reality is doing all things well?
 No. Is he tempted to do so?
 Yes.
-He is human at this point, as any of us would be.
+He is fully human in the orthodox stories; as such he as devastated by the coming torture as any human would be.
+I believe that Marks' rendering of this "sorrow unto death" implies that Jesus is on the verge of suicide.

-The final act of faith in the Jesus story is held in these words "into thy hands I commend my consciousness."
-Faith is the sort of confidence that has to be maintained in the face of all temptations to opt otherwise.
+But Jesus prays this through, rises and goes to face the coming day.
+His final act of faith in one of the Jesus stories is held in these words, "Into thy hands (Reality's keeping), I commend my consciousness."
+This Faith is characterized by a type of confidence that has to be maintained choice-by-choice in the face of all temptations to opt otherwise.
 This makes faith something different from belief, something more basic than any belief, something pre-rational to any reasoning about faith.
-All beliefs are subject to doubt, but faith is part of an either-or commitment of life, either (1) the trust of Reality or (2) the mistrust of Reality-either (1) "Yes" to realism as the best case scenario for our lives or (2) it is not.
-For example, when Mark's Jesus quotes the 22nd Psalm on the cross, "My God, my God, why have your forsaken me," this must not be interpreted as a lack of faith.
-The relation "My God" is being maintained in spite of whatever doubts to Jesus' beliefs are being felt.
+All beliefs are subject to doubt, but faith is part of an either-or commitment of life, either: (1) the trust of Reality or (2) the mistrust of Reality.

+Trust means "Yes" to realism as the best case scenario for our lives.
+When Mark's Jesus quotes the 22nd Psalm on the cross, "My God, my God, why have your forsaken me," this must not be interpreted as a lack of faith.
+The relation "My God" is being maintained in spite of whatever doubts are being felt in Jesus' beliefs.
+Why? asked to God is not a lack of faith, but an expression of faith.
 We do not know what the historical Jesus actually said on the cross.
-Mark's picture of Jesus finding meaning the 22nd Psalm is a picture of faith not unfaith.
-It pictures the sort of raw humanity in which it is still possible for faith to live.
+Mark's picture of Jesus finding meaning the 22nd Psalm is for Mark a picture of faith not unfaith.
+It pictures the sort of raw humanity in which it is still possible for faith to live, in spite of all doubts about beliefs in which that faith has been expressed up to now.

-Faith and Belief in Period One
+I. Faith and Belief in Period One

 It is clear to me that Cox is right about Period One being an age of emphasis on faith rather than belief.
 There were many beliefs seeking to give expression to the same faith.
 Cox describes the faith of the early Christian movement as a charismatic spirit that glued these persons together into an expanding movement.
-The mental descriptions of this faith and its implications were surprisingly diverse, and this diversity was honored in that period.
+I believe this was true, yet the mental descriptions of this faith and its implications were surprisingly diverse in these early centuries.
 As Cox rightly claims, there did not yet exist a universal system of beliefs to which a centralized authority expected all Christ-way disciples to agree.